Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group26, RNA-seq visulization.md

 <img width="800" alt="Screen Shot 2022-12-06 at 4 01 16 PM" src="https://user-images.githubusercontent.com/72646231/206061393-6bbdae85-1c4f-4132-ac87-043c1a9cfddf.png">

-**Figure 5.** This image depicts a PCA plot of the first two PCs on 175 RNA-seq samples obtained from 20 patients with prostrate cancer who underwent different types of androgen deprivation therapy (ADT) treatments and RNA-seq samples include pre-ADT biopsies and post-ADT prostatectomy specimens.
+**Figure 5.** This image depicts a PCA plot of the first two PCs on 175 RNA-seq samples obtained from 20 patients with prostrate cancer who underwent different types of androgen deprivation therapy (ADT) treatments.
+RNA-seq samples include pre-ADT biopsies and post-ADT prostatectomy specimens.

  ## 3 Heat Map
  Heat map is a commonly used tool for data visualization, which uses the intensity of color to show the magnitude of a phenomenon in different samples.
 In RNA-seq, heat map is used to compare to transcripts expression profile across different specimen.